hopsoft/rails_standards/README.md

 _Note: This approach does not require you to open-source parts of the app._

-Bundler supports 2 strategies that support this type of application structure.
+Bundler supports 2 strategies that facilitate this type of application structure.

 1. [Locally pathed gems](http://bundler.io/v1.7/gemfile.html) - look for the `:path` option
 2. [Git hosted gems](http://bundler.io/v1.7/git.html)